nicolasdao/userin/README.md

 // const options = { skip:['login', 'signup'] } // Skips the 'login' and 'signup' tests in this suite.
 // const options = { only:'login' } // Only run the 'login' test in this suite.
 // const options = { only:['login', 'signup'] } // Only run the 'login' and 'signup' tests in this suite.
-const options = { skip:'' } // Does not skip any test.
+const options = { skip:'', showResults:['login.handler.09,10'] } 	// Does not skip any test and show the results of:
+																	// - Test 'login.handler.09'
+																	// - Test 'login.handler.10'

 // To test a stragegy in 'loginsignup' mode, the following minimum config is required. const config = {